Dog Shivering Causes: Normal Trembling vs. Warning Signs

 Generalized Tremor Syndrome (GTS) — also called “White Shaker Dog Syndrome” — is an inflammatory brain condition that causes full-body fine tremors with no apparent pain or altered consciousness.
 Though the name implies small white dogs (Maltese, West Highland White Terriers), GTS can affect any breed or color.
 It responds well to corticosteroid treatment when diagnosed early.

 Cerebellar disease and degenerative conditions disrupt the cerebellum’s role in coordinating movement.
 Tremors are often “intention tremors” — meaning they worsen when the dog tries to move toward a target, such as a food bowl — and may be accompanied by head bobbing or an unsteady gait.
+If your dog’s unsteadiness is sudden in onset and accompanied by rapid, involuntary eye movements (nystagmus) and a head tilt, vestibular disease is a more likely diagnosis than cerebellar disease and warrants same-day veterinary evaluation.

 Age-Specific Trembling Patterns